Meet the team

 She has published her research in journals such as Quaker Studies, Studies in Travel Writing, Women’s Writing, Journal of Literature and Science and Journal for Eighteenth-century Studies, and has written essays for the Ashgate Research Companion to Travel Writing, Travel Writing Keywords, Early Quakers and their Theology, Foreign Correspondences, Women in Eighteenth-Century Scotland: Intimate, Intellectual and Public Lives, Oxford Handbook of Quaker Studies, and Travel Writing (Critical Concepts in Literary and Cultural Studies).

 With Rebecca Wynter she curated an exhibition at Birmingham Museum and Art Gallery on Quakers and the First World War in 2015.
 She is also the author of books aimed at a general audience including Epic Treks (2011) and (with others) the Illustrated Atlas of Exploration (2011).
-Betty is currently working on a book on the ways in which Quakers responded to the return of the Jews to England in the seventeenth century and is also editing The Life of Mrs Sherwood (1775-1851) which will be published by Routledge in 2018.
+Betty is currently working on a book on the ways in which Quakers responded to the return of the Jews to England in the seventeenth century and is also editing The Life of Mrs Sherwood (1775-1851) which will be published by Routledge this year.

 Hilary’s main area of interest is in early Quaker writing, particularly that of George Fox, on the one hand, and of early Quaker women, on the other.
 She has published two books: God’s Englishwomen: Seventeenth-Century Radical Sectarian Writing and Feminist Criticism (Manchester University Press, 1996), and George Fox and Early Quaker Culture (Manchester University Press, 2011).
 She has also published a number of articles on Quaker writing in journals such as Quaker Studies, Literature and History, and ELH.
-She is contributing a chapter on an early pamphlet by Sarah Jones to a forthcoming volume: New Critical Studies on Quaker Women: 1650-1800, edited by Catie Gill and Michele Lise Tarter.
+She contributed a chapter on an early pamphlet by Sarah Jones to New Critical Studies on Quaker Women: 1650-1800, edited by Catie Gill and Michele Lise Tarter.

 Stuart is a tutor at Woodbrooke Quaker Study Centre where he coordinates the onsite short course programme.
 His research and teaching interests focus on Quaker history, theology, and spirituality.
 He is particularly interested in the early Quaker vision as a radically Christ-centered and universalist faith and practice.
 This has led him to consider the connections between Quakerism and other faiths, including the Jewish, Eastern Orthodox, Anabaptist and Wesleyan traditions.
 Stuart is also interested in Eco-Spirituality, Liberation Theologies and the thought of Rene Girard.
 He is a blogger who regularly contributes essays, articles and book reviews to Quaker publications such as The Friend, The Friends Quarterly and Quaker Studies.